polixir/NeoRL/README.md

 This repository is the interface for the offline reinforcement learning benchmark NeoRL: A Near Real-World Benchmark for Offline Reinforcement Learning.

-The NeoRL benchmark contains environments, datasets, and reward functions for training and benchmarking offline reinforcement learning algorithms.
-Current benchmark contains environments of CityLearn, FinRL, IB, and three Gym-MuJoCo tasks.
-The datasets are collected by policies trained by [SAC](https://arxiv.org/abs/1801.01290), with 80% chance to take the most likely action and 20% chance to sample from the trained policies to reflect the mistakes of human operators in real-world systems.
-The entire dataset can be reproduced with this [repo](https://agit.ai/Polixir/OfflineData).
+The NeoRL repository contains datasets for training, tools for validation and corresponding environments for testing the trained policies.
+Current datasets are collected from three open-source environments, i.e., CityLearn, FinRL, IB, and three Gym-MuJoCo tasks.
+We use [SAC](https://arxiv.org/abs/1801.01290) to train on each domain, and then use policies around 25%, 50% and 75% of the highest episode return to generate three-level quality of datasets respectively for each task.
+Since the action spaces of these domains are continuous, the policy output is the mean and stdev of a Gaussian distribution.
+During data collection, with 80% chance we take the mean of the Gaussian policy and with 20% probaility to sample from the trained policies to reflect the mistakes of human operators in real-world systems.
+The entire datasets can be reproduced with this [repo](https://agit.ai/Polixir/OfflineData).

-More about the NeoRL benchmark can be found at http://polixir.ai/research/neorl and an early version of the paper
+More about the NeoRL benchmark can be found at http://polixir.ai/research/neorl (an early version).

 > Rongjun Qin, Songyi Gao, Xingyuan Zhang, Zhen Xu, Shengkai Huang, Zewen Li, Weinan Zhang, Yang Yu.
 NeoRL: A Near Real-World Benchmark for Offline Reinforcement Learning. https://arxiv.org/abs/2102.00714